stevengonsalvez/identity-scope-exploration/README.md

 1. **Code-First Approach**: Advocate for the necessity of a code-first approach, emphasizing the benefits of defining and managing scopes as code.
 This practice fosters better collaboration, tracking, auditing, and scalability
    - *Versus spreadsheets and localised manual configuration bound to tools*

 2. **Continuous Management of Scopes**: Establish the importance of continuous management (<u>*using GitOps*</u>) in large organizations.
-Detail strategies and mechanisms to maintain and update scopes, ensuring they align with evolving business requirements and security standards
+Detail strategies and mechanisms to maintain and update scopes, with API providers retaining authority to granting access to their API's.
    - *Versus governance forums and councils that decreases fast-flow*

 3. **Scalable Systems**: Address the challenges of scope management at scale, exploring how to deal with large numbers of scopes and clients, and suggesting solutions such as scope hierarchies, reference tokens, token splitting, and policy-based claims.

 4. **Security and Privacy**: Highlight the significance of maintaining robust security and privacy controls in the scope management process.
 Discuss how different types of tokens and claims can be used to balance security, performance, and usability.

 5. **Integration with Existing Systems**: Explain how the proposed mechanisms can be integrated with existing systems and workflows, with a particular emphasis on GitOps and IdP-based setups.